ivivanov/gointerview/content/010-basics.md

 *Must-Know Concepts for Newcomers*

 ## Questions?
+1. What is Go, and what types of projects is it best suited for?
+1. Explain Go’s type system and how it differs from other popular languages.
+1. Explain pass-by-value semantics and how reference types work in Go.
 1. What are Go interfaces, and why are they important?
 1. How do you implement polymorphism in Go?
 1. What’s the difference between `nil` interfaces and empty interfaces in Go?
 How do you handle type assertions safely?